Chiao-Ke/mcss_server_status_discord_bot/README.md

   3. Type `conda create --name discord python=3.10` (the `--name discord` gives your environment a name "discord")
   4. Then wait until environment was created
   5. Type `conda activate discord` (activate this environment so we can install some packages we need in the right place)
-  6.  type `pip install discord.py` then enter
+  6. Type `pip install discord.py` then enter
   7. Type `pip install requests` then enter
   8. Now the packages are ready
   9. Use a code editor to open this code (I uses Visual Studio Code https://code.visualstudio.com/)